 When to Paint

 Step 2 - Setting Up the Sprayer

-One of the cardinal rules of paint spraying is to maintain a uniform 6-8" distance between the nozzle and the surface you're painting.
+One of the cardinal rules of paint spraying is to maintain a uniform 8-10" distance between the nozzle and the surface you're painting.
 Be careful not to arc off at the end of the stroke.
-When painting rails, set the nozzle to spray a vertical pattern, and move the gun back-and-forth.
+When painting fences, set the nozzle to spray a vertical pattern, and move the gun back-and-forth.
 When painting panels, you can use the same method, but it's a good idea to go back over your work in the perpendicular direction with the nozzle rotated 90 degrees.
 This creates a crisscross pattern that eliminates streaks.
 Even if your fence needs two coats, it can take just a weekend to give it a completely new look that will impress the neighbors.
 You’ll love the results!